aldabraFinance/aldabra-docs/docs/getting-started/intro.md

 **Constant Swap** allows users to efficiently swap stablecoins through the Aldabra Swap protocol, what is an automated market maker (AMM) that `supports zero slippage and price impact.`

-**Stable Pool** introduces the STAL stablecoin was designed to be a 100% USD-pegged stablecoin, which is fully backed by USD stablecoins that are `flexible to add or remove in the single liquidity pool.`
+**Stable Pool** introduces the STAL stablecoin was designed to be a USD-pegged stablecoin, which is fully backed by USD stablecoins that are `flexible to add in the single liquidity pool.`

-**Yield Earning** offers the traditional yield farm to earn ALDABRA tokens from fair launch distributing and the Vault `to earn interest` from autonomously depositing stablecoins to decentralized lending protocols.
+**Yield Earning** offers the traditional yield farm to earn ALDABRA tokens from fair launch distributing and the STAL Vault `to earn interest` from autonomously depositing stablecoins to decentralized lending protocols.

 ## Launch Plan